ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 we will take the same focus here.

 First, let's discuss using AI systems to help write code.
+It's *vital* to *not* blindly trust AI systems to write code.
+Instead, when using them actively engage with the tools, rephrase questions, and carefully check their results.
-Unfortunately, AI-generated code often contains vulnerabilities.
+This is because AI-generated code often contains vulnerabilities.
 This should be expected; such systems are typically trained on code with vulnerabilities and they don't understand their context of use.
 One study found that participants using an AI assistant wrote significantly